Archbishop Vigneron highlights lay involvement in praise for USCCB votes strengthening accountability for bishops accused of misconduct, June 14, 2019

 Archbishop Vigneron’s letters to the faithful and clergy, August 13, 2018

 Archbishop Vigneron released letters to the faithful and clergy offering prayers for victims of clergy abuse and affirming the need for accountability among clergy, indicating that he would not tolerate a “double life” of any kind.
 The letters were written in anticipation of the release of a grand jury report on clergy abuse in Pennsylvania and in light of revelations of misconduct by former Cardinal Theodore McCarrick.

 “My prayers today are with the victims of abuse at the hands of clergy worldwide, particularly those represented in the grand jury report in Pennsylvania.
 The allegations contained in that report, as well as recent allegations of sinful behavior involving former Cardinal Theodore McCarrick – regardless of when and where they happened – are daunting tests of faith for you in the Church, her leadership and our ongoing efforts towards abuse prevention and response.”

-- Read the letter from Archbishop Vigneron to the clergy
+- Read letter to the clergy from Archbishop Vigneron

 The Archdiocese of Detroit places no deadlines or time limits on reporting the sexual abuse of minors by priests, deacons, and other personnel.
 Be it five, 15, or 50 years later, our diocese accepts and responds to all reports.
 To speak to the Victim Assistance Coordinator, Marge Huggard, LMSW, please call (866) 343-8055 or email firstname.lastname@example.org.
 Ms. Huggard is a licensed social worker who works independently from the archdiocese to receive and respond to all complaints.